-Figure 1 shows scatter plots of all 11 time series features.
-Different colors and symbols denote different types of sources.
-The red squares are QSOs, the blue crosses are Be stars, the magenta crosses are microlensing events, the cyan crosses are LPVs, the green "×" are Cepheids, the yellow "×" are RR Lyraes, the black "×" are eclipsing binaries, and the gray dots are non-variables.
+the cyan crosses are LPVs, the green x's are Cepheids, the yellow x's are RR Lyraes, the black x's are eclipsing binaries and the gray dots are non-variables.
 As each panel shows, not only QSOs but also other types of variables are clustered in certain areas, which means each time series feature is good at separating some of the variable types.
-Thus, we did not implement a feature selection algorithm that removes uninformative features.
-See Section 4 for a brief explanation of a general feature selection concept.
-We selected a subset of MACHO light curves of each variable type to derive the time series features shown in the figure.
-We also used the same subset to train the classification model in selecting MACHO QSO candidates.
+Thus we did not implement a feature selection algorithm that removes uninformative features.
+See Section 4 for a brief explanation about a general feature selection concept.
+We selected a subset of MACHO lightcurves of each variable type to derive the time series features shown in the figure.
+We also used the same subset to train the classification model for selecting MACHO QSO candidates.
 For details about the training set, see Section 5.1.

-A simple and conventional method for selecting QSOs using these features is to define cuts in the two-dimensional space shown in Figure 1 motivated by empirical observations of known classes.
+A simple and conventional method for selecting QSOs using these features is to define cuts in the 2D-space shown in Figure 1 motivated by empirical observations of known classes.
 However, each panel exhibits a unique and complex structure of the features, which suggests that defining simple cuts is difficult.
-Moreover, note that each panel in the figure is a two-dimensional projection of the original elevendimensional time series feature space.
+Moreover note that each panel in the figure is a 2D projection of the original 11D time series feature space.
 This implies that even if there exist proper cuts in the hyperspace that can separate the classes, these cuts could be obscured or invisible in any of the projections.
 Therefore, using simple cuts empirically derived from the projection could be inappropriate for the classification.
-In order to alleviate the problem of introducing empirical cuts and thus to fully utilize the 11 derived time series features, a classification algorithm should be capable of defining boundaries (e.g., cuts) in the hyperspace.
-For this purpose, we employed SVM which produces hyperplanes between classes in any multi-dimensional space.
-SVM also can define nonlinear boundaries using kernel functions while cuts are generally linear.
+In order to alleviate the problem of introducing empirical cuts and thus to fully utilize the derived 11 time series features, a classification algorithm should be capable of defining boundaries (e.g. cuts) in the hyperspace.
+For this purpose, we employed SVM which produces hyperplanes between classes in any multi-dimension space.
+SVM also can define non-linear boundaries using kernel functions while cuts are generally linear.
 In the following section, we briefly explain SVM.